rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 ## Saving and Re-loading R Objects

 Often it's better to save your R environment or particular R objects so that you don't need to re-run analyses.
-I tend to just save objects and then re-load them later.
 There are a few ways to do this, but what I find easiest is to use the _saveRDS_ and _readRDS_ functions.
 However, these functions restrict you to saving/reading one object at time.
 If you want to save many or all of the objects in your environment then you can just use the _save_ and _load_ functions.
-The issue with these functions is that it can be easy to overwrite existing objects in your global environment, which is why I recommend the simpler functions that give you more control.
+The issue with the save and load functions is that it can be easy to overwrite existing objects in your global environment, which is why I recommend the saveRDS and readRDS functions.

 For instance, these commands will save each RF model objects to a .rda file: